Clementine (series): Characters

 Clementine, a kind, gifted, artistic, but impulsive and unpredictable little girl characterized by her multiple personality quirks.
 Albeit her intentions are good, she is commonly misunderstood by many authority figures around her and often finds herself being sent to the principal's office.
 Unintentionally troublemaking, but childishly innocent, Clementine frequently brings up her love of gorillas and her desire to own one someday as a pet.
 She possesses artistic talent and loves to draw, and her drawings are frequently shown throughout the course of the series.

 Margaret, Clementine's closest friend, who is depicted as being a year older than she is.
 She often shows little tolerance for Clementine's eccentricities and enjoys domineering other people, particularly those younger than she (who she perceives as being of lesser authority than she is), and shows a few uptight and snobbish personality traits (she enjoys showing off).
-However, she is overall a good friend and has performed great acts of kindness on Clementine's behalf before in the past.
+She is overall a good friend and has performed great acts of kindness on Clementine's behalf before in the past.
 She has a baseball-loving teenage brother named Mitchell, who makes frequent appearances throughout the course of the series.
 In the first title, Clementine cuts off a majority of Margaret's hair, resulting in a rather disastrous week at school for her.
 She is a massive germophobe.

-Mitchell, Mitchell is the name of Margaret's adolescent older brother; an enthusiast of the Boston Red Sox.
+Mitchell is the name of Margaret's adolescent older brother, an enthusiast of the Boston Red Sox.
 Depicted with a comical sense of humor, he enjoys teasing Margaret frequently and irritating her, and gets along well with Clementine (who believes that he is "trying to be her boyfriend"), and he apparently enjoys her company.
 His sister appears to be easily annoyed with him.